jloughry/experiments/README.md

 The style used throughout, with the exception of `assert()`, is pedantic.
 Cleverness is eschewed in favour of clarity and reliability.

+TODO
+====

+The `wikipedia_article_parser` is working, but needs be extended to parse names of identifiers and remember them; in addition, for doing proper syntax highlighting, it needs to not merely parse comments as spaces but parse them as units and remember the contents of the comment so it can be syntax-highlighted in the proper place in the output.
+Make a copy of the working `wikipedia_article_parser` and call it `scheme_syntax_highlighter` to start with.

 J_kata
 ------